 These early efforts were stepped up in 2014 through a USD 20 million multi-stakeholder initiative, known as Manos al Agua.
 Combining on-farm and watershed socio-environmental actions, the 5-year initiative has reached more than 11,000 coffee families.

 The recent droughts in Colombia underlined the importance of shade-grown coffee farms which are more resilient than full sun production systems.
 Since 2014, we’ve been promoting agroforestry models for coffee production.
-In Colombia, over 2 million native trees have been planted around the coffee farms to protect water sources and provide additional income to farmers, via fruit or timber production.
+In Colombia, 2,774,362 native trees have been planted around the coffee farms to protect water sources and provide additional income to farmers, via fruit or timber production.

 The financing of this transition (which is around CHF 2 million per year) is made possible by a mechanism similar to payment for ecosystems services.
 The agroforestry operations are designed and implemented to deliver carbon credits that compensate the equivalent of our operational carbon footprint.
 This approach drives the internalisation of the GHG emissions costs while delivering multiple benefits for the farming communities, like water source protection.